Find any scene in your video library.

 Mixpeek understands your video, image, audio, and documents, and returns the most accurate, timestamped results from the storage you already have.
 Every search teaches it: relevance keeps improving the more you and your agents use it.

-Bring vectors
+Bring your own vectors

-Connect files
+Connect your files

 What the agent sees.